wp-plugins/ewww-image-optimizer/readme.txt

 * Any plugin that uses wp_image_editor (GD, Imagick, and Gmagick implementations) will be auto-optimized on upload
 * fixed Optimize More will crash if one of the standard folders does not exist (e.g.: buddypress avatar folders)
 * filenames are escaped to prevent potential crashes and security risks
+* temporary jpgs are checked to be sure they exist to avoid warnings

 = 1.6.3 =
 * plugin will failover gracefully if one of the cloud optimization servers is offline